We're ready to deal with increased operations at KIA - Immigration Service - citifmonline.com

 He stated that the launch of the e-gate would address the congestion issues at the Airport.

-“With the inauguration of the e-gate at the KIA on Friday, 23 March, 2018 by the Minister of Communications in the presence of the Minister of Aviation, the stage is set to enroll Ghanaians onto the e-gate.The Command therefore wishes to invite all Ghanaian travellers who patronise the KIA to register or enroll onto the e-gate facility,” he said.
+“With the inauguration of the e-gate at the KIA on Friday, 23 March 2018 by the Minister of Communications in the presence of the Minister of Aviation, the stage is set to enrol Ghanaians onto the e-gate.The Command, therefore, wishes to invite all Ghanaian travellers who patronise the KIA to register or enrol onto the e-gate facility,” he said.

 “Our records are that 57% of travellers using the KIA are Ghanaians.
 If this number is successfully enrolled onto the e-gate, the congestion at the arrival and departure halls during peak hours will substantially reduce.”